Asian Language Teacher Education Programs (Chinese, Japanese and Korean)

 Non-Credit Language Courses for the Community Residents

-The Teaching Practica (CHI or JPN 475/476) can only be accepted for up to a maximum of three (3) credits toward meeting Content requirements in AAS-based Teacher Preparation Programs.
+The Teaching Practica (CHI, JPN or KOR 475/476) can only be accepted for up to a maximum of three (3) credits toward meeting Content requirements in AAS-based Teacher Preparation Programs.

-Directed Reading/Independent Study courses (CHI or JPN 447) can only be accepted for up to a maximum of six (6) credits toward meeting Content requirements in AAS-based Teacher Preparation Programs.
+Directed Reading/Independent Study courses (CHI, JPN or KOR 447) can only be accepted for up to a maximum of six (6) credits toward meeting Content requirements in AAS-based Teacher Preparation Programs.

 The above options may only be used for teacher candidates when classroom Content courses are not available for students and this will interfere with a student’s progress toward graduation.
 Faculty should be aware that proof of specific language content in these teaching practica and directed reading courses must be tendered in writing (letter, fax or email) to the Director of the AAS Language Teacher Preparation Programs for insertion in the student’s docket and maintained in departmental files for five (5) years.